-SM 1100 Introduction to Sport Management (BUS)
+SM 1100 Introduction to Sport Management (BUS) 3 s.h.
 Exploration and analysis of sport and recreation from philosophical, historical, and organizational perspectives.
 Introduction to the field of sport management, examining professional opportunities available, resume writing, and professional networking in the field.